Be-Secure/BeSLab/DiscussionNotes.md

 -----------------------
 Include  BeSLab environments repo for the BeS community that can work seamlessly on oah-bes-vm in low cost/low resource settings.

-(Important to have this in place asap.
-I had a quick discussion with Samir & Sudhir.
-Being able to present a roadmap for our OSS is critical for us to meaningfully engage community contributors & OSS security researchers.)

 a) OSS Security team/OSS Security Researcher (Active Contribution to BeS Community)